stopachka/pg-essays/book/gen/html_cache/123_organictransformed.md

 \[3\] Possible exception: It's hard to compete directly with open source software.
 You can build things for programmers, but there has to be some part you can charge for.

-**Thanks** to Sam Altman, Trevor Blackwell, and Jessica Livingston for reading drafts of this.